kolypto/py-mongosql/README.md

     Examples:

     ```javascript
-    { 'a': 1, 'b': 1 }  # Include specific fields.
+    { project: { 'a': 1, 'b': 1 } } # Include specific fields.
 All other fields are excluded
-    { 'a': 0, 'b': 0 }  # Exclude specific fields.
+    { project: { 'a': 0, 'b': 0 } }  # Exclude specific fields.
 All other fields are included
     ```

     Note that you can't intermix the two: you either use all `1`s to specify the fields you want included,